dirless-syncer v0.6.1

 interval_seconds = 300 # sync every 5 minutes

-On first start, the syncer uses enrollment_token to generate mTLS certificates and register with the backend automatically.
-The token can be removed from the config afterwards — the certificates handle authentication from that point on.
+On first start, the syncer uses enrollment_token to generate mTLS certificates and register with the backend.
+The token can be removed from the config afterwards.

 Running

-# If installed via RPM (service file included):
+# If installed via RPM (systemd unit included):

 systemctl enable --now dirless-syncer